 Dreaming of launching a course or digital product?
-Our friends at Podia share an easy 4-step process to validate your digital product idea before you launch.
+Our friends at Podia share an easy 4-step process for product validation for your digital product idea before you launch.

 You have an excellent digital product idea.
 If you could just develop and market it the right way, you know it could change a lot of lives — yours most of all.

 However, you don’t have thousands of dollars or months of free time to pour into market research.
-So just how are you supposed to validate your product idea without breaking the bank?
+So, just how to validate a product idea without breaking the bank?

 Before creating your digital product, conduct market research to learn more about your target audience and their product preferences.